k2view-academy/K2View-Academy/articles/38_bi_integration/01_Installation.md

 Upon the completion of installation and configuration setup, deploy the Fabric project.

-As a result, the <project name> folder is created in Exago Storage Management DB, with the default (read-only) access permissions.
+As a result, the <project name> folder is created in Exago Storage Management DB, with the default read-only access permissions to BI Designer - meaning that any user accessing this project can have read-only access to the project's reports within the BI Designer.
 Continue to the next article or click [here](02_Permissions_Setup.md) to setup the full access permissions.

 ### Installation Recommendations